 In addition to the limiting factors, Brook Spike-primrose faces a number of threats.
-The threats of greatest concern are invasive alien species and changes in ecological dynamics leading to plant succession.
+The threats of greatest concern are invasive alien species encroachment and changes in ecological dynamics leading to plant succession.
 Climate change is of concern because Brook Spike-primrose habitat is particularly sensitive to the timing and amount of precipitation, but the ultimate effect of this threat is poorly understood.
-To address these and other threats to this species, broad strategies are identified in section 6.1 Strategic Direction for Recovery.
+To address these and other threats to this species, broad strategies are identified in section 6 Broad Strategies and General Approaches to Meet Objectives.